CityOfZion/standards/nodes.md

 #includedir /etc/sudoers.d
 ```

-add managers to sudo group
+Add managers to sudo group:

 ```shell
 usermod -aG sudo canesin
 ```

-you will need to login and logout from manager account to update it
+You will need to login and logout from manager account to update it:

 ```shell
 su -l canesin
 exit
 ```

-Back as su now lock SSH loging to public key and managers only
+Back as su, now lock SSH login to public key and managers only:

 ```shell
 vim /etc/ssh/sshd_config
 ```

-This lines should be added/modified, add all managers separated by space in AllowUsers
+These lines should be added/modified, add all managers separated by space in AllowUsers:

 ```shell
 X11Forwarding no